RichCanvas3/gym/documents/siwe-for-agents-mcp-architecture.md

 In short, SIWE is the identity entry point, while this model defines the full post-login execution chain.

-## How This Differs From OWS
+## How This Differs From Backend-Session-Centric Models

-OWS-style systems generally emphasize a web-session or service-session trust model in which the backend issues or manages bearer-style authorization for downstream services.
+Many service-session architectures treat downstream authorization as a backend concern.

+The backend authenticates the user, creates a service session, and then calls downstream services as a broadly trusted internal actor.

+That is operationally convenient, but it weakens the security story.

-This architecture differs in several important ways:
+This architecture takes a different path:

-- the root of trust is wallet authentication plus smart-account delegation, not only a service session
+- the trust root is wallet authentication plus smart-account delegation
-- delegated authority is explicitly bound to a session smart account and session key, rather than only to an opaque backend session
+- downstream authorization is tied to delegated runtime identity, not only backend session state
-- the browser never receives the delegated runtime key material
+- the delegated runtime key never leaves the trusted gateway
+- each MCP audience receives short-lived, scoped authorization
-- downstream MCP services validate delegation-linked claims, not just bearer possession
+- downstream services can independently validate the chain
-- authorization is audience-scoped and principal-scoped for MCP execution, rather than being a broad session token pattern

-In short, OWS-style models are typically service-session centric, while this model is delegation-chain centric and wallet-rooted.
+That makes the system more inspectable, more portable, and more suitable for agent ecosystems where multiple runtimes and services may participate.

 ## Technical Architecture And Standards